Medical Research Club

 The London Medical Research Club is a society founded in 1891 composed of scientists and medical doctors carrying out research in all fields of medicine and related disciplines.
 The purpose of the club is to offer an informal venue in which members can confidentially share their opinion and ideas on different scientific and medical topics.
-Members include scientists who are working or have actively worked in medical research, in academic and biomedical research institutions or in biotech, largely, but not exclusively within the London-Oxford-Cambridge research triangle.
-Members of the club, many of whom are within the early years of their independent scientific career, meet five times per calendar year in different venues in London.
+Members include scientists who are working or have actively worked in medical research, academic and biomedical research institutions, or biotech, largely, but not exclusively within the London-Oxford-Cambridge research triangle.
+Members of the club, many of whom are in the early years of their independent scientific careers, meet five times per calendar year in different venues in London.
 Three guest speakers are invited by members to present their most recent work and these presentations offer the starting point for an open scientific discussion.
 Speakers may later be invited to join the club.

 History

 Foundation

 The foundation date of the London Medical Research Club coincides with that of the first recorded meeting on 1 July 1891.
 The meeting took place in the Theatre of the Conjoint Laboratories on the Victoria Embankment, and was attended by 15 people: Sims Woodhead (chair), Sidney Martin (provisional secretary), Edward Emanuel Klein, Victor Alexander Haden Horsley, William Dobinson Halliburton, Charles Smart Roy, Marc Amand Ruffer, Samuel George Shattock, Charles Sherrington, John Sutton, Frederick Walker Mott, John Wickenford Washbourn, Almroth Edward Wright, Charles Alfred Ballance, and William Hunter.
 It was during this meeting that the motion to found a Medical Research Club was presented and carried forward.

 A provisional list of rules had already been produced by an interim committee, and was reviewed by the members present at the first meeting.
 The second, third and fourth meetings of the club (on 8, 15 and 22 July 1891) focused on further discussion of the rules, which were finally considered point by point and approved at the fifth meeting (28 October 1891).

 The first ordinary meeting of the Medical Research Club was held on Wednesday 18 November 1891, when the first two scientific papers were presented: "The Influence of the Kidney on Tissue Metabolism" by John Rose Bradford; and "Concurrent Infection" by Edward Emanuel Klein.